 List of Health Benefits

 Rich in iodine – Sea vegetables are universally high in iodine due to their sea sodium content, and arame is no exception.
-50 grams of arame contain more than 100 percent of our recommended daily intake of this essential trace mineral.
+50 grams of arame contain more than 100 percent of our recommended daily intake (RDI) of this essential trace mineral.
 Iodine deficiencies are common in the West and can result in goiter or hyperthyroidism, so it’s important that we don’t neglect iodine-rich foods.

 Good source of calcium – 50 grams of arame contain approximately 50 percent of our RDI of calcium, one of the most important minerals for our bones and teeth.
 Arame is also high in magnesium, which helps our bodies absorb calcium.
 For this reason, arame and other seaweeds are even better at healing bones and preventing osteoporosis than dairy foods.

 High in iron – 50 grams of arame contain 25 percent of our RDI of iron, an essential mineral that helps create hemoglobin in red blood cells, which in turn transports oxygen from the lungs to the cells of the body.
 Like iodine, iron deficiencies are common in today’s society, and cases of anemia are on the rise.
-Iron-rich foods like arame, however, can completely cure an iron deficiency in record-breaking time.
+Iron-rich foods like arame, however, can completely cure an iron deficiency in no time!

 Improves skin – Thanks to arame’s trace minerals, which all work in tandem to aid the body’s natural processes, this seaweed is fantastic at invigorating and nourishing our skin.
 Indeed, many beauty products (including facial masks) are made from grounded seaweeds like arame.
 Simply apply the grounded powder (or arame-containing beauty product) onto the desired area, relax, and allow the minerals to absorb into the skin.